Table of Contents

-- Posterior portion of frontal lobes
+- Posterior portion of the frontal lobes;

-- The parietal lobes
+- The parietal lobes;

-- Areas of occipital lobes
+- Areas of the occipital lobes;

 The frontal and temporal lobes myelinate next.
 The cerebrum is mostly completed regarding myelination by the end of the second year of life.
 However, certain interconnections of associated cortex continue to myelinate till the second and third decades of life.

-The right and the left cerebral hemispheres are myelinated at different rates, the left one is almost entirely developed in early childhood while the right one continues to grow until 11 years of age.
+The right and the left cerebral hemispheres are myelinated at different rates, the left one is almost entirely developed in early childhood, while the right one continues to grow until 11 years of age.
 The left hemisphere is the predominant one in earlier stages of life.
 This explains why children can learn languages with ease.